seancorfield/next-jdbc/doc/getting-started.md

 > Note: You can see the full list of `:dbtype` values supported in [next.jdbc/get-datasource](https://cljdoc.org/d/seancorfield/next.jdbc/CURRENT/api/next.jdbc#get-datasource)'s docstring.
 If you need this programmatically, you can get it from the [next.jdbc.connection/dbtypes](https://cljdoc.org/d/seancorfield/next.jdbc/CURRENT/api/next.jdbc.connection#dbtypes) hash map.
 If those lists differ, the hash map is the definitive list (and I'll need to fix the docstring!).
 The docstring of that Var explains how to tell `next.jdbc` about additional databases.

+If you already have a JDBC URL (string), you can use that as-is instead of the db-spec hash map.
+If you have a JDBC URL and still need additional options passed into the JDBC driver, you can use a hash map with the `:jdbcUrl` key specifying the string and whatever additional options you need.

 ### `execute!` & `execute-one!`

 We used `execute!` to create the `address` table, to insert a new row into it, and to query it.
 In all three cases, `execute!` returns a vector of hash maps with namespace-qualified keys, representing the result set from the operation, if available.
 When no result set is produced, `next.jdbc` returns a "result set" containing the "update count" from the operation (which is usually the number of rows affected).
 By default, H2 uses uppercase names and `next.jdbc` returns these as-is.